dbt-labs/jaffle-shop-classic/README.md

+> [!IMPORTANT]
+> This repo is no longer actively maintained.
+It’s been preserved for continuity and free access.
+The Jaffle Shop has lived a rich life as dbt’s demo project, but has been superseded by two newer repositories: [`jaffle-shop`](https://github.com/dbt-labs/jaffle-shop), the premier demo project for dbt Cloud, and [`jaffle_shop_duckdb`](https://github.com/dbt-labs/jaffle_shop_duckdb) which supports working locally via DuckDB for those without access to a cloud warehouse.
+You’re welcome to continue using this repo as an open source resource, just know it will not being actively maintained moving forward.

 ## Testing dbt project: `jaffle_shop`

 `jaffle_shop` is a fictional ecommerce store.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.